 B2B software buyers use G2 and Capterra as key touchpoints when researching software.
-AI tools increasingly reference these platforms when users ask for software recommendations.
+AI tools increasingly reference these platforms when users ask for software recommendations—understanding how AI discovery shapes B2B software visibility is now essential.
 Star ratings and what customers actually say in reviews make an impact on purchase decisions.
 We can't measure the exact influence, but we know it works.
 Getting quality reviews on these platforms requires understanding their specific requirements and processes.
+At Blastra, we see that consistent, updated directory profiles amplify the impact of high-quality reviews across G2, Capterra, and other software discovery platforms.

 G2 review form interface showing the comprehensive feedback system.
 Source: G2.com